saxess-software/DataFactory-Knowledge-Center/Views/Dynamic_TimeID/Join_with_Dynamic_TimeID.md

 /*
 In this view, the usual TimeID is replaced by a dynamic TimeID for Products having this.
-Dynamic TimeID is detected, if the Template has the ValueSeries J and M with Numeric Values
+Dynamic TimeID is detected, if the Template has the ValueSeries Y, M, D with Numeric Values
 */